close

 Wraps up in 5 Min

-There are various types of market structures that are operational in the economy like monopolistic, oligopolistic, Monopoly and perfect markets.
+There are various types of market structures that are operational in the economy like monopoly, monopolistic, oligopoly and perfect markets.
 Few of these are merely theoretical in nature.
 But others are functional and practicable.
 Let's talk about Monopoly.

 Theoretically, Monopoly is a type of market structure wherein a single business operates in an industry selling a unique product or service that cannot be easily replicated.
 This type of market usually has no competitors.
 There could be various reasons for this.
 It could be technological hindrances, difficulty in procuring inputs, political and legal restrictions, etc.

 But in the real world, is it possible to have just one company in an entire industry?
-For a few sectors like railways, there are drawbacks that restrain other players to enter the industry.
+For a few sectors like railways, there are drawbacks that restrain other players from entering the industry.
 But in most industries, players attempt to enter the market and try their luck.

 So the meaning of "monopoly" is slightly tweaked.
 A business is said to have a monopoly position in the industry if it has captured the majority of the market share and can influence the business decisions of other players in that industry.
 The "monopolist" also becomes the trendsetter and price leader, which are followed by the other players.